TodePond/DreamBerd/README.md

 ## Arithmetic

-C has significant whitespace.
+WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite has significant whitespace.
 Use spacing to specify the order of arithmetic operations.

 ```java
 print(1 + 2*3)! //7